goessner/g2-chart/readme.md

 <script src="./g2.chart.js"></script>
 <script>
   g2().cartesian()
-      .chart({x:35,y:35,b:200,h:120,
+      .chart({x:35, y:35, b:200, h:120,
-              funcs:[{data:[-2,6,0,-2,2,1,4,1,6,5],fill:true}],
+              funcs:[{data:[-2,6,0,-2,2,1,4,1,6,5], fill:true, dots:true}],
              })
       .exe(document.getElementById("c").getContext("2d"));
 </script>
 ```
 ## Chart usage
 `g2.chart` introduces a new `chart` command, which expects a single javascript object
 specifying the chart properties.
-In order to use it you need to set `g2`'s
+In order to use it properly you need to set `g2`'s
 cartesian flag.
-You will dimension the chart by specifying the lower left corner `x` and `y`
+You want to set the chart dimensions by specifying the lower left corner `x` and `y`
 as well as width `b` and height `h` of the rectangular chart area.
 Please note, that chart title, axis ticks, labels and titles are not included in that dimensions.